AdaCore/langkit-query-language/user_manual/generated/std.rst

 .. function:: concat(lists)

-    Given a list of lists, return a concatenated list
+    Given a list of lists or strings, return a concatenated list or string

 .. function:: doc(obj)